Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: The Supervision--Coverage Dilemma

 Applying canonical OER scores to the common partition directly: 83.6\% of discarded entities have positive log-odds differences (mean $= +1.25$, median $= +1.18$) --- they appear more frequently in relevant than non-relevant documents and are discriminative by OER criteria, just not exclusively so.
 Figure~\ref{fig:common_logodds} shows that the common partition is a mixed pool, not a noise pool, centred well into the signal region.
 Binary filtering correctly removes the 16.3\% bait tail but discards the 83.6\% discriminative majority alongside it.
 The exclusive-presence criterion captures rarity, not utility.

 Binary filtering therefore achieves adequate precision for bait exclusion but poor recall for signal inclusion: it discards 83.6\% of discriminative entity-query pairs to eliminate the 16.3\% bait tail.
 The exclusive-presence criterion ($df_{\text{nonrel}} = 0$) is correlated with rarity, not with discriminative utility.
 The result is a supervised entity ranker trained on labels that systematically favor low-frequency, idiosyncratic entities over moderate-frequency discriminative ones.
-This is the same structural bias that produces the coverage ceiling in Section~\ref{subsec:The Coverage Ceiling}.The corruption is not introduced by model training; it is inherited from the source labels.
+This is the same structural bias that produces the coverage ceiling in